anstropleuton/ignite/README.md

     stdio.printf("Enter a value: ");
     int input;
-    stdio.scanf("%d", &input);
+    stdio.scanf("%d", addr input);

+    # Preparation
+    char c;
+    int i;
+    uint u;
+    float f;
+    float64 f64;

     # Few common Format Specifiers for scanning (input)
     stdio.printf("Enter a character: ");
-    stdio.scanf("%c", &ch);
+    stdio.scanf("%c", addr c);

-    stdio.printf("Enter an integer in normal form: ");
+    stdio.printf("Enter an integer: ");
-    stdio.scanf("%d", &num);
+    stdio.scanf("%d", addr i);

-    stdio.printf("Enter an integer in normal, octal or hexadecimal form: ");
+    stdio.printf("Enter an integer in octal or hexadecimal form: ");
-    stdio.scanf("%i", &num);
+    stdio.scanf("%i", addr i);

     stdio.printf("Enter an unsigned integer: ");
-    stdio.scanf("%u", &unum);
+    stdio.scanf("%u", addr u);

     stdio.printf("Enter a float: ");
-    stdio.scanf("%f", &fnum);
+    stdio.scanf("%f", addr f);

-    stdio.printf("Enter a double (float64): ");
+    stdio.printf("Enter a float64: ");
-    stdio.scanf("%lf", &dnum);
+    stdio.scanf("%lf", addr f64);

     # Few common Format Specifier for printing (output)
     stdio.printf("\nValues entered:\n");
-    stdio.printf("Character: %c\n", ch);
+    stdio.printf("Character: %c\n", c);
-    stdio.printf("String: %s\n", str);
-    stdio.printf("Integer: %d\n", num);
+    stdio.printf("Integer: %d\n", i);
-    stdio.printf("Unsigned Integer: %u\n", unum);
+    stdio.printf("Unsigned Integer: %u\n", u);
-    stdio.printf("Float: %f\n", fnum);
+    stdio.printf("Float: %f\n", f);
-    stdio.printf("Double: %lf\n", dnum);
+    stdio.printf("Double: %lf\n", f64);
 }
 ```

 # Booleans

 ## Boolean Operators
 Before you understand control flow statements (we will get to it later), you need to understand boolean operators.
 This is because of the use of boolean conditions in control flow statements.
 Even for boolean, you could use regular addition (`+`) and multiplication (`*`) to perform logical OR and AND between two conditions, but that is not recommended.
 It is prone to overflow of underlying integer which can produce false results (not `false` results, I mean to say inaccurate results).
 Overflow is when you assign a value that falls out of the type's range.
-It rolls back to the opposite side of the range (just learn C pls).
+It rolls back to the opposite side of the range (just learn C/C++ pls).
 For example, let's say you have done a lot of addition operator to get the OR of the two condition.
 Suddenly, the underlying integer overflowed to negative and later became `-1`?
 When doing addition operation for `-1` and `1` it becomes `false`.
 The actual OR operator would see it as non-zero OR non-zero, basically `true` OR `true` which is `true`.
 We got an incorrect result.
 So, we use special logical operators instead:

 ### Logical AND
 Logical AND (`&&`) operator gives the AND of it's operands,